huggingface/huggingface_hub/docs/hub/tutorial-add-library.md

 'https://huggingface.co/lysandre/test-model/blob/main/README.md'
 ```

-Once again, if you check your Hugging Face account, you should now see the file inside your repository.
+Once again, if you check your Hugging Face account, you should see the file inside your repository.

-Lastly, it is important to add a model card so users understand how to use your model.
+Lastly, it is important to add a model card, so users understand how to use your model.
 See [here](/docs/hub/model-repos#what-are-model-cards-and-why-are-they-useful) for more details about how to create a model card.

 ## Set up the Inference API

-Models uploaded to the Hub through your library are powered by our Inference API.
+Our Inference API powers models uploaded to the Hub through your library.
 The Inference API enables faster inference speeds compared to other out-of-the-box solutions.

-All third-party libraries are Dockerized so you can install the dependencies you'll need for your library to work correctly.
+All third-party libraries are Dockerized, so you can install the dependencies you'll need for your library to work correctly.
 Add your library to the existing Docker images by navigating to the [Docker images folder](https://github.com/huggingface/huggingface_hub/tree/main/api-inference-community/docker_images).

 1. Copy the `common` folder and rename it with the name of your library (e.g. `docker/common` to `docker/your-awesome-library`).
 2. There are four files you need to edit:
     * List the packages required for your library to work in `requirements.txt`.
-    * Update `app/main.py` with the tasks supported by your model (see [here](https://github.com/huggingface/huggingface_hub/tree/main/api-inference-community) for a full list of available tasks).
+    * Update `app/main.py` with the tasks supported by your model (see [here](https://github.com/huggingface/huggingface_hub/tree/main/api-inference-community) for a complete list of available tasks).
 Look out for the `IMPLEMENT_THIS` flag to add your supported task.

        ```python
        ALLOWED_TASKS: Dict[str, Type[Pipeline]] = {